Top 23 Global Nonprofits Protecting the Environment

 “To empower disenfranchised communities to overcome social and environmental injustices and adapt to climate change through urban re-greening.”

 Depave thrives on the idea of constructional destruction.
-They strive to transform over-paved places, promote workforce development and education, build community green spaces, and also advocate for policy changes.
+They strive to transform over-paved places, promote workforce development and education, build community green spaces, and advocate for policy changes.
 Depave also partners with local schools, faith communities, social service organizations, and community-focused businesses to reduce pavement and increase access to green spaces.

 They have volunteer requirements listed on their website for events, becoming crew leaders, and as Green Thumbs at their project sites.
 The nonprofit also accepts donations online from individual donors and corporate sponsors.